University of Buenos Aires: 1940s–1960s

 The university's co-governance and autonomy were suspended during the presidency of Juan Domingo Perón, beginning in 1946.
 Perón's government also made access to public universities completely free of cost, through Decree 29.337, in November 1949.
-This represented the beginning of unrestricted access to culture, higher education and professionalisation for the working class.
+This represented the beginning of unrestricted access to culture, higher education and professionalization for the working class.
 From 1935 to 1955, the number of students enrolled at UBA grew from 12,000 to 71,823.

 The 1940s also saw the creation of the Faculty of Dentistry and the Faculty of Architecture and Urbanism, both through laws passed through the National Congress.

 The 1955 Revolución Libertadora re-established the university's autonomy and co-governance, but also persecuted peronists and leftists within the university, leading to the expulsion and exile of hundreds of professors.
 Blacklists for university professors were established, and UBA was among the most affected institutions.
 Further repression and persecution followed during the dictatorship of Juan Carlos Onganía, which intervened all universities and applied censorship to much of the universities' contents.
 On 29 July 1966, following a student-led occupation of five of UBA's faculties, state authorities dislodged the legitimately-elected authorities of said faculties and violently removed students, graduates and professors from the premises.
 The students were protesting the 1966 coup d'état, which had deposed constitutional president Arturo Illia.
 The event would be known as the Night of the Long Batons (Noche de los Bastones Largos).

 The Night of the Long Batons ended with over 400 people detained, and several laboratories and libraries destroyed by state authorities.
 In the months that followed, hundreds of professors were fired or forced to leave their positions.
 Many went into exile: in total, it is estimated 301 professors, of which 215 were researchers, left Argentina following the events of 29 July 1966.